ClassicalMoser/eslint-plugin-import-boundaries/README.md

 // ❌ VIOLATION: @application cannot import from @infrastructure import { Database } from '@infrastructure';
-// Error: Cannot import from '@infrastructure' to '@application': Import not allowed
+// Error: Cannot import from '@infrastructure' to '@application': Cross-boundary import from '@infrastructure' to '@application' is not allowed.
+Add '@infrastructure' to 'allowImportsFrom' if this import is intentional.
 ```

 #### Nested Boundaries